 There are also Uber and taxis available, but I suggest only using Ubers in Lebanon if needed.
 My first time using Uber was in Lebanon, actually.
 I did not use them often, but there are plenty of Ubers available, and you do not have to worry about being ripped off (which can be an issue with taxis).

 Where to Stay in Lebanon

-For this Lebanon itinerary, I suggest staying in Beirut for most of the time.
-Lebanon is small, but stretched, and Beirut is quite centrally located.
+For this itinerary, I suggest staying in Beirut most of the time.
+Lebanon is small but stretched, and Beirut is quite centrally located.

-I did only day trips (mini buses all the way) – getting around in Lebanon is time-consuming and even a 80-km drive can take up to 3 hours, but you will also get to see different landscapes and do not have to worry about checking in and checking out all the time.
+I did only day trips (minibusses all the way).
+Getting around in Lebanon is time-consuming, and even an 80-km drive can take up to 3 hours.
+Still, you will also get to see different landscapes and do not have to worry about checking in and checking out all the time.

 However, if you stay for more than 5 days in Lebanon, it might make sense to book one or two nights near Byblos and do a few trips from there, so you avoid too much driving.

 I stayed in a hostel/hotel in Hamra – a popular district in Beirut.
 There are dorms, but you can also book private rooms.
 The great thing about this hostel is that it has a pool on the rooftop and that you, especially if you travel as a solo traveler, easily meet other people.
 Check out rates at Hamra Urban Gardens.

 What to Eat in Lebanon

 The good news: Lebanon is foodie heaven!

-Whether you are a meat-lover or a vegan, this country has an amazing cuisine.
+Whether you are a meat-lover or a vegan, this country has amazing cuisine.
 So, as someone who eats veganish (and strictly vegetarian), I was in heaven.
-All the delicious food was to dream off – of course, there is falafel & hummus and the fresh Fattoush salad but there was so much more to eat and enjoy.
+All the delicious food was to dream off.
+Of course, there are falafel & hummus and the fresh Fattoush salad, but there was so much more to eat and enjoy.